alan-turing-institute/grace/README.md

 The `grace` workflow consists of the following steps:

 1. Image data acquisition (_e.g._ cryo-electron microscopy)
-2. Object detection via bounding boxes (_e.g._ crYOLO software)
+2. Object detection via bounding boxes (_e.g._ crYOLO, RELION, or FasterRCNN)
 3. Organisation of the bounding boxes into a 2D graphical structure
 4. Latent feature extraction from image patches (_e.g._ pre-trained neural network, such as _ResNet-50_)
 5. Classification of graph 'nodeness' and 'edgeness' confidence
-6. Annotation of the desired pattern in the image data (see the [napari plugin](#development) below)
+6. *'Human-in-the-loop'* annotation of the desired pattern in the image data (see the [napari plugin](#development) below)
-6. Optimisation to connect the object nodes via edges
+7. Combinatorial optimisation to connect the object nodes via edges
-7. Ta-da! 🥳
+8. Ta-da! 🥳

 ---